zhangchengchuan/tp-1/docs/team/markuslim24.md

       * Contributed to the user stories, use cases and non-functional requirements.(Pull request [\#46](https://github.com/AY2122S1-CS2103T-W11-3/tp/pull/46))

   * **Contributions to Team-based Tasks**
-    * Responsible for checking the user guide to ensure correctness before each milestone release.
+    * Responsible for checking user guide before each milestone release.
     * Responsible for leading team meetings.
 This involved setting agendas, facilitating discussions and overall, keeping the meeting focused.